Vrutti88/Vrutti88/README.md

 ## 👋✨ Hi there, I'm Vrutti Patil!

 ### 🌟💻 About Me
 Hey there! 😊 I'm a upcoming 💻 developer with a strong 🧠 foundation in 🐍 programming and 🧩 problem-solving.
-I ❤️ bringing 💡 creative ideas to life through 💬 code and 🤝 collaborating on exciting projects.
+I like bringing 💡 creative ideas to life through 💬 code and 🤝 collaborating on exciting projects.

 ### 💻🛠️ Tech Stack
 - 🐍 **Languages:** Python, C++, JavaScript